ashlynmay/ashlynmay.github.io/README.md

 A simple page with a photo of me, my name, a button to email me, and my various socials.

 ### 404
 A page that will show up whenever the error handler returns error 404.
-It is based on the e
+It is

 <p align="right">(<a href="#readme-top">back to top</a>)</p>